ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 To help you follow the Google guidelines and any custom rules developed by Ansys, you can implement `Vale <Vale_>`_.
 This command-line tool brings code-like linting to prose.
-For more information, see :ref:`Vale`.

 Finally, the documentation should be public and hosted using GitHub pages, either as a branch named ``gh-pages`` within the library repository or within a